 1st Consortium call on the subject: ’Translational approaches for bone constructs: their impact on facial bone reconstruction'

-Open call for AO CMF Start-up Grants 2021
+The call for AO CMF Start-up Grants 2021 is now closed.

 Funded Research Projects

 Explore the list of all funded AO CMF Research Projects

 ARONJ: Anti-osteoclastic drugs and their impact on maxillofacial and orthopedic bone biology, disease, diagnosis, surgery, and treatment modalities